 If you’ve ever found yourself struggling with baking uniformly-shaped and evenly-cooked cupcakes, consider using a batter or ice cream scoop.
 Ensure your cupcakes come out perfect every time by scooping instead of pouring or using a traditional dinner spoon.
 Enjoy your tidy kitchen as you transfer batter cleanly and avoid those messy drips and spills.
 Making the simple switch to using a scoop will improve your cupcakes, and help you go from an amateur baker to a professional in no time!

 For more recommendations on excellent baking supplies, see this article on the best cookie sheets for convection ovens.
-You might also want to check out my review of the best springform pan for cheesecake best saucepan for making caramel. then head here for my reviews on the
+You might also want to check out my review of the best springform pan for cheesecake and the best saucepan for making caramel. then head here for my reviews on the

 Making roll-out cookies?
 You’ll love my post that discusses the different types of rolling pins.
 Or, bake the cutest holiday spritz cookies with the best cookie press!